Question: Where Can I Download Windows 7?

 Download Windows 7 the 100% Legal Way

-There are actually three ways to download Windows 7 legally but they each have a caveat that you're probably not going to like.
+There are actually two ways to download Windows 7 legally but they each have a caveat that you're probably not going to like.

 Your first option is a free download of Windows 7 Enterprise.
 Unfortunately, it's only a 90-day trial after which time your computer will shut down every hour.
 This Windows 7 download is intended for testing by software and hardware developers and isn't a good long-term solution.

-Your second and third options are to download Windows 7 for "free" as part of your paid TechNet Subscription or MSDN Subscription.
-These professional subscriptions by Microsoft grant you access to Windows 7 downloads and product keys, as well as software and keys for most of the software Microsoft produces.
-Unless you're an IT professional, these subscriptions probably aren't cost effective ways to get your hands on a Windows 7 download.
+Your second option is to download Windows 7 for "free" as part of your paid MSDN Subscription.
+This professional subscription by Microsoft grants you access to Windows 7 downloads and product keys, as well as downloads and keys for most of the software Microsoft produces.
+Unless you're a software programmer or IT professional, this very expensive subscription program is almost certainly not worth the money.

 Note: Prior to late 2012, Windows 7 was available for individuals to purchase and download directly from the Microsoft Store.
 While this is still an option for Windows 8, it is, unfortunately, no longer possible for Windows 7.

 Of course if downloading Windows 7 isn't necessary in your situation, your other option is to purchase a copy of Window 7 on DVD.
 Microsoft no longer sells Windows 7 directly, but you might still find copies of Windows 7 available from TigerDirect, NewEgg, or other retailers as well, so shopping around for the best price is a good idea.